-The free membership printable this week is Snowman Color Puzzles for color recognition and fine motor skills.
+I made snowman puzzles for color recognition and fine motor skills.
 I printed the patterns on cardstock paper and and cut them out.
 I then laminated them and cut along the lines to make five pieces for each puzzle.

 I set the puzzle pieces out on the table.
 You can either keep the puzzles grouped by color or mix them up to make them more challenging for the children to put each puzzle together.

-The free membership printable this week is Snowman Color Match for color recognition.
+I made a snowman match for color recognition.
 I printed the patterns on cardstock paper and and cut them out.

 I set the snowman cards and color circles out in a basket making sure the colors were mixed up.
 The children picked a snowman card and then found the matching color circle and put it in the blank circle on the card.